donald-pinckney/pacsolve/artifact/README.md

 cd ~/Desktop/pacsolve/artifact
 ```

-From here on out, all commands will be run inside this terminal.
+From here on out, all commands will be run inside this shell.

-# Example #1: Checking that MinNPM Runs Correctly
+## Example #1: Checking that MinNPM Runs Correctly

 ...